 Established in 2018

-To recognize or support individuals who have contributed to advancing knowledge in the field of occupational therapy.
+To recognize and support investigators who have contributed to advancing knowledge in the field of occupational therapy.

 - Nominee must be a certified occupational therapist.